mantidproject/documents/Design/InstrumentGeometryBeamPaths/instrument-geometry-complex-beam-paths.md

   `ConvertUnits` would then use the sum of all of the distances between the components to give an an effective `l1` and use the final "source" component to compute the angle of incidence and then `twoTheta` for that spectrum.

+Other solutions have not yet been considered; any change to the underlying way `ConvertUnits` works is likely to involve widespread changes throughout Mantid and would therefore involve significantly more coding and testing effort.

 ### Multiple Sources